KVM-QEMU

 Next Steps

-• Try out advanced configurations.
-You can update your virtual environment to be able to use the Cumulus Linux on-demand self-paced labs (a quick and easy way to learn the fundamentals).
-You can also run the topology converter to simulate a custom network topology with VirtualBox and Vagrant, or KVM-QEMU and Vagrant.
+• You can update your virtual environment to be able to use the Cumulus Linux on-demand self-paced labs, which are a quick and easy way to learn the fundamentals.

 • Try NVIDIA Air, which is a free, personal, virtual data center network that provides a low-effort way to see Cumulus Networks technology in action.
 This is a good way to try out Cumulus Linux if you have platform or disk limitations.